 Contribution limits, or caps as they are known, have been a part of super for many years.
 Penalties may apply if you exceed these caps.
 The caps relate to you as an individual so you need to keep track of deposits you and your employer have made to super across all of your super funds.
 At BUSSQ we can see what contributions you have made to your BUSSQ account, but we cannot access details on any other contributions you may make.
 Ultimately, keeping within the limits is your responsibility.

 To help ensure you keep under these caps, here is an overview:

 Concessional Contributions Cap

 Concessional contributions are those made for you by an employer, or by you via salary sacrifice, or as contributions you claim as a tax deduction (known as personal deductible contributions).

-The concessional contribution cap depends on your age.
-If you are age 49 or younger then your cap is $30,000 for the 2016-17 financial year.
-If you are age 50 or older as at 30 June 2016 your cap for the 2016-17 financial year is $35,000.
+The concessional contribution cap is $25,000.
 Remember, this limit includes contributions you make via salary sacrifice or claim a tax deduction on, plus those made by your employer.

-If you exceed this cap all excess concessional contributions will be taxed at your marginal tax rate plus an additional charge, determined by the ATO.
-Your excess contributions tax can be paid directly from your super account using the form provided by the ATO.
+If you exceed this cap all excess concessional contributions will be taxed at your marginal tax rate plus an excess concessional contributions charge, determined by the ATO.

 Non Concessional Contributions Cap